hlomphosibeko/World-War-Battles/README.md

 ### Features To Be Implemented

 - Style the game using HTML and CSS
+- Make the board read from 1 and not from 0 such that when a user enters row 1 for example, then the row function is incremented by 1.

 ## Testing
+### Manual Testing
 -I have manually tested my code using CI Python Linter (https://pep8ci.herokuapp.com/).

 * The results given: too many blank line, my code has many missing spaces after the ',' especially inside parenthesis's, and some lines are too long.
 Please see screen below: